Nagasaki45/MPC-reading-notes/week5/notes.md

 **Auditory grouping**

-- Interaural time-differences (the time difference between two ears), which are crucial in determining audio source location, are less important for stream segregation.
+- Interaural time-differences (the time difference between two ears), which is crucial in determining audio source location, is less important for stream segregation.
 - Pure tones:
     - Miller & Heise: 15% change in frequency is enough to separate a trill of 100ms notes into 2 streams.
     - Noorden: extends the work of Miller & Heise; shows that attention control can enforce separation.
     - Bergman & Campbell: sequences of notes can break into streams depending of pitch difference; impossible to judge the temporal order of notes across streams.
-- Other examples that result in streaming involve complex tones (the Wessel illusion), dynamics (attack duration) and changes in spatial location.
+- Other examples of streaming involve complex tones (the Wessel illusion), dynamics (attack duration) and changes in spatial location.
 - Deutsch: grouping by fundamental frequency dominates grouping by spatial location.
 - "...Continuity of timbre, pitch, and spatial location are important for maintaining the perceptual integrity of sound source over time" - Gestalt principle.